supermario/hilt/README.md

 | **queryMaybe** (TBC) | `events :: Maybe [Event] <- Postgres.queryMaybe db "SELECT * FROM events"` | Future idea; execute a postgres query and decode the results to the specified type. |

 The interface is rather raw currently, simply exposing certain parts of the underlying libraries to get a feel for the right approach.

+Also connection pooling currently only works for the `queryP` function.

 In future they might tend more towards something like `queryMaybe` interface described.